 Photo from inside the tasting room.
 Photo by Jeremy Glesner, All Rights Reserved

 As you enter the property, you'll first see the brick main house, Chatham, built in 1818.
 The manor is not open to the public.
 Instead, the tasting room is off to the left side in a modern warehouse with covered patio and fire pit out front.
 Inside, you'll find a large round tasting bar serving guests.
 The rest of the space is crammed with wine barrels and production equipment.
 It's a bit tight around the bar, so if you have a small dog, you may want to hold them while you taste.
 Now, if you like oysters and wine, then Chatham is the place for you!
 They frequently host oyster weekends (with bonfires) and the events are very popular.
-This vineyard welcomes dogs outside and on the patio**.
+This vineyard welcomes dogs inside the tasting room, outside and on the patio.

 Photo of the Chatham Tasting Room.
 Photo by Jeremy Glesner, All Rights Reserved

 If you have additional time to explore the eastern shore, we suggest the following:

 Cape Charles is a small seaside community on the shores of the Chesapeake Bay.
 It was a busy, booming place in the 1880s when the railroad transported goods and people to awaiting ships.
 Take your dog for a stroll along the town’s Main Street for a glimpse into its Victorian past.
 Many of the shops are dog-friendly, but ask/call before you go inside with your pup.